willprice/willprice.github.io/_posts/2014-03-17-eduroam-on-the-raspberry-pi.md

 # Request an IP address

 Once you've connected to eduroam which you can verify by running `iwconfig`.
-You should now request an ip address with the command `sudo dhclient wlan0`.
+You should now request an ip address with the command

+    sudo dhclient wlan0

 To verify that you have got an ip address run `ifconfig` and make sure your wireless interface (usually wlan0) has been assigned an address.

 You should now have a wireless connection!